 - (d) For contiguous properties sharing parking spaces under this provision, cross-easements shall be filed establishing access to the parking spaces in perpetuity. - (e) A reduction in the number of parking spaces that would otherwise be required for each of the various uses on a mixed-use development must be clearly shown on the development plan.
-If shared parking is proposed for a combination of contiguous properties, a plan must be submitted covering all of the properties that will be sharing the parking spaces. - (f) A written agreement among all owners of record shall be provided and held on file with the city clerk.
-All renewed or terminated leases shall be filed with the city clerk. - (g) One-half (1⁄2) of the off-street parking spaces required by a use whose peak attendance will be at night or on Sundays may be shared with a use that will be closed at night or on Sundays.
+If shared parking is proposed for a combination of contiguous properties, a plan must be submitted covering all of the properties that will be sharing the parking spaces. - (f) A written agreement among all owners of record shall be provided and held on file with the Planning and Economic Development Manager or Director.
+All renewed or terminated leases shall be filed with the Planning and Economic Development Manager or Director. - (g) One-half (1⁄2) of the off-street parking spaces required by a use whose peak attendance will be at night or on Sundays may be shared with a use that will be closed at night or on Sundays.

 Sec.
-610. Pervious parking bonus.
+609. Pervious parking bonus.